collinkallery/brew-finder/README.md

 ## Installation

 > Clone down this repo into an empty directory on your local machine
+>
 > Run `npm install` in your teminal to install the project's dependencies
+>
 > Run `npm start` to run the application in development mode
+>
 > Visit [http://localhost:3000](http://localhost:3000) to view it in the browser
+>
+> In your developer tools, click "Toggle device toolbar" and choose the setting for iPhone 6/7/8 Plus to view in the intended format
+>
 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Challenges & Looking Ahead